Multiscale-Simulation-Lab/MatSegNet/Readme.md

 ## 2. Key Features

-*   **Multi-Model Support**: Integrates three powerful segmentation models: UNet, SegFormer, and MatSegNet.
+*   **Multi-Model Support**: Integrates four powerful segmentation models: FPN, UNet, SegFormer, and MatSegNet.
 *   **End-to-End Workflow**: Offers a complete solution from raw images to final quantitative analysis.
 *   **Automated Data Preparation**: Includes scripts for automated image cropping and splitting into training, validation, and test sets.
 *   **Advanced Post-processing**: Supports prediction on tiled images, merging them back to their original size, and creating visual comparisons with the source images.